-This class will teach you how to create impressive presentations that helps put your idea forward and sell them.
+This class will teach you how to create impressive presentations that help put your idea forward and sell them.
 Topics covered should include:

 - Design Preliminaries

 You are taught about meeting with your client and defining their design requirements.
-This is more of an in-depth dialogue period to know exactly what goes on in your clients mind as per what they need done.
+This is more of an in-depth dialogue period to know exactly what goes on in your client's mind as per what they need to be done.